gjaeger1/hip_examples/README.md

 ## Dependencies

-As Eigen 3 is a Mercurial repository, a copy of its 'HIP_fixes' branch is included.
+The required Eigen3 version is not released, but can be found in the default branch of their development repository.
+For convenience, we included the current development version.
 Dependencies that need to be installed separately:

 * boost
 * cmake
 * HIP
-* CUDA (on Nvidia platforms)
+* CUDA + Thrust (on Nvidia platforms)
-* ROCm (on AMD platforms)
+* ROCm + [rocThrust](https://github.com/ROCmSoftwarePlatform/rocThrust) + [rocPRIM](https://github.com/ROCmSoftwarePlatform/rocPRIM) (on AMD platforms)

 ## Compilation